Aqueum/UFS-Log-Analysis/README.md

 https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
 - Martin Currie (Aqueum) - 8 June 2017

+# Purpose & design
+Python code to run PostgreSQL commands to determine:
+1. most popular web articles and
+2. authors, and
+3. highlight days with significant errors

+based on website logs.

+I decided to avoid the need to create views & set up one function to run each of the above tasks, then a single function to format & print the output to console as a plain text report.

 # Getting Started
 1. Ensure that you have functional copies of [Python 3]( https://www.python.org/downloads/), [PostgreSQL](